Jingyu6/hamburger/README.md

             * s1 < s2 (lr=1e-5) < s2 (lr=5e-5) < joint
         - HumanEval
             * s1 < s2 (lr=1e-5) < joint < s2 (lr=5e-5)
+- 2025/04/01:
+    * We found that micro step decoder might have limited attention.
+        - Based on this hypothesis, we decided to segment the data using sliding window, which will turn the full conditional entropy to limited history conditional entropy.
+        - We test if the confidence calculated based on this will be more useful for deciding what tokens to merge.